n01033547/Bluetooth/README.md

 ### Introduction

-This project is regarding e-money transfer using Qr code sensor.
+This project is about e-money transfer by using Qr code sensor.
 The components that have been used for this project are raspberry pi 3 and Qr code sensor.
 The raspberry pi comes with a case, power adapter and micro sd card with raspbian OS.
 A monitor, mouse and a keyboard is required to operate raspberry pi, unless you have laptop to connect it with.
-To connect a laptop with the pi you have to configure specific settings accordingly which is not covered in the following instructions.
-The qr code sensor is connected through usb with raspberry pi.
-Recomended liberary has been used to power up the sensor.
-I plan to demonstrate transaction of an amount of money using the qr code sensor.
+To connect a laptop with the pi, you have to configure specific settings accordingly which is not covered in the following instructions.
+The qr code sensor is connected through a usb with raspberry pi.
+Recommended libraries have been used to power up the sensor.
+I plan to demonstrate transactions of an amount of money using the qr code sensor.
 It can be used in stores to buy stuff and to transfer money.
-Building this project will only require a couple of hours if you follow these instructions.
+Building this project should require a couple of hours if you follow these instructions.

 ![Image of Prototype](https://raw.githubusercontent.com/six0four/StudentSenseHat/master/images/SSHrev05.jpg)

 ### Bill of Materials/Budget

-I ordered raspberry pi from amazon and it arrived within three days as I am using amazon Prime shipping.
-For the most part i used QR  code scanner and raspberry pi.
-QR code sensor can be used to scan both barcodes and QR codes, that's one of the reason they are more expensive compare to barcode scanners, they can scan both 1 dimentional and 2 dimentional codes and are equiped with laser.
+I ordered raspberry pi from amazon and it arrived within three days as I used amazon prime shipping.
+For the most part, I used QR code scanner and raspberry pi.
+QR code sensor can be used to scan both barcodes and QR codes which is one of the reasons they are more expensive compared to barcode scanners.
+They can also scan both 1 dimentional and 2 dimentional codes and are equiped with laser.

 ![PLA Card](https://github.com/n01033547/Bluetooth/blob/master/screenshot%20budget.PNG?raw=yes)